Tag Archives: Animate

 Where Adobe Illustrator is the industry standard vector graphics drawing program, Adobe Flash has been the industry standard in rich media production for the past decade.
 Flash allowed its users to produce everything from basic animations to interactive multimedia experiences, to applications such as games.

-However, over time the standards have changed.
+As time and technology has progressed, the standards have changed.
 A new web standard called HTML5 has become the common language of web browsers, and poor old Flash had to be left behind in favor of an interactive media application redesigned to meet the HTML5 standard’s requirements.
-For this reason, Flash is being sunsetted (slowly removed) and Adobe Animate was born.
+Flash was sunsetted (slowly removed) and Adobe Animate was born.
 Adobe Animate works a lot like Flash, but adds a lot of new features that are only possible in HTML5.

 We are going to spend the next couple of weeks learning about Adobe Animate and exploring its relationship to Illustrator, and how both programs can help you to develop rich interactive multimedia experiences for the web.